v-iashin/video_features/README.md

 ## Input
 The inputs are paths to video files.
-Paths can be passed as a list of paths or as a text file formatted with a single path per line.
+Paths can be passed as a list of paths to videos or as a text file formatted with a single path per line.

 ## Output
 Output is defined by the `on_extraction` argument; by default it prints the features to the command line.
-Possible values of output are ['print', 'save_numpy', 'save_pickle']. `save_*` options save the features in the `output_path` folder with the same name as the input video file but with the `.npy` or `.pkl` extension.
+Possible values of output are `['print', 'save_numpy', 'save_pickle']`. `save_*` options save the features in the `output_path` folder with the same name as the input video file but with the `.npy` or `.pkl` extension.

 ## Used in